 narrow-leaved four o’clock

-This is an erect, perennial herb rising from a thick, dark, fleshy or woody, taproot.
+Narrow-leaved four o’clock is an erect, perennial herb that rises from a thick, dark, fleshy or woody taproot.

 The stems are usually hairless or nearly hairless below the inflorescence, and covered with a whitish, waxy coating.
 They are usually erect or curve upward from the base, occasionally they recline on the ground with the tips ascending.